 Dr. McClean received a Ph.D. and M.A. from The New School for Social Research, with research interests in social ethics and business ethics.
 He also received an M.A.
 (Liberal Studies/Philosophy) from New York University (1996), and a B.A. (summa cum laude) from Hunter College (1986).
 He also studied at NYU’s Wagner School for Public Service (1987-1989), focusing on financial management and public finance.
 In addition to his work with investment firms, David is Lecturer in Philosophy and Business Ethics at Rutgers University, Newark, NJ, where he conceived and designed courses for a first of its kind program in advanced business ethics.
 He holds FINRA's Series 7, 24, 27, 63, 79 and 82 licenses.

-David is also a member of the Board of Governors of The New School for Social Research, in New York City.
+David is a member of the Board of Trustees of The New School and is a member of the Board of Governors of The New School for Social Research, in New York City.

 David's recent book (2015) addresses Wall Street reform in the wake of the financial crisis and attendant scandals: Wall Street, Reforming the Unreformable: An Ethical Perspective.
 Order the book here, or from any major book seller: Click here for more information.